 TRUTH – It may actually be faster when racing upwind in waves, to

 spread your weight out a bit fore and aft.
-Squeezing your crew weight together in the middle of the boat is a good idea and you should try that, but sometimes, even when you have your weight as close together as possible, the boat still seems to pound excruciatingly through the waves.
+Squeezing your crew weight together in the middle of the boat is a good idea and you should try that.
+Sometimes, even when you have your weight as close together as possible, the boat still seems to pound.
 If this happens, it could be that your weight distribution is not optimized

 for the frequency of the waves.
 Try moving farther apart and test different distances and see which arrangement minimizes hobby-horsing.

 7. MYTH – It’s fine to leave the jib sheet cleated most of the time while you are racing upwind.

 TRUTH – You would never cleat the spinnaker sheet while you are racing.
 For for the same reason you should not cleat the jib sheet nor the mainsheet for that matter.
 The wind and waves are always changing, so to keep going fast you must continually change your sail trim to match the new conditions.
 You can’t do this if your sheets are cleated.